 1. Family Studies Minor – Proposed Changes

 Prater moved approval of the proposed changes to the Family Studies minor; seconded by Noe.
 King explained that the Family Studies major has been redesigned to align with CFLE requirements.
-She further explained that some of the University Studies courses that were previously in the minor are very popular, and Family Studies students have problems getting into the classes.
+She further explained that some of the General Education courses that were previously in the minor are very popular, and Family Studies students have problems getting into the classes.
 Further discussion followed.
 Motion passed unanimously.

 2. Bachelor of Science in Cybersecurity – New Program